Madhawa97/ssd-life-calc/README.md

 ```shell
 python3 ~/PATH/TO/THE/FILE/calc.py
 ```
+(replace the PATH/TO/THE/FILE with your own location)

+or,
-(replace the PATH/TO/THE/FILE with your own location or just place the calc.py in the Home directory)
+just place the calc.py in the Home directory.

 ### Set Alias in .zshrc